How To Overcome Food Addiction: Eating For Strength

 When working to find a therapist to treat food addiction, try to find someone who understands how this condition can impact individuals and has experience treating eating disorders.
 Even if you're not living with a diagnosable eating disorder, eating compulsions can have similar patterns.

 Studies have found that online therapy can also be as effective as in-person counseling, if not more.
-One study found that 71% of participants felt that online therapy was more effective and that 100% felt it was more convenient.
+One study found that 71% of participants believed that online therapy was more effective and that 100% considered it to be more convenient.
 Another found that online therapy was more cost-effective

 Takeaway